TrueBlocks/trueblocks-core/src/other/migrations/README-v0.40.0.md

 chifra chunks manifest --check
 ```

-All the tests should pass.
+All of the checks should pass.
 If they don't please contact us in our Discord.

-You may now restart any long-running processes you stopped earlier: `chifra scrape`, `chifra monitors --watch`, or `chifra serve`.
+You may now restart any long-running processes: `chifra scrape`, `chifra monitors --watch`, or `chifra serve`.

 Please report any problems by creating an issue.